Setting up your Matlab Scripting Environment

 - Launch MATLAB.
 If you're using Windows and you have OpenSim 3.x configured with Matlab, make sure to "Run as administrator" (available by right-clicking the MATLAB application in the start menu, etc.).

 - Change your Current Folder to the OpenSim Matlab Scripts directory.
 On Windows, by default, this is C:/Users/<username>/Documents/OpenSim/4.0/Code/Matlab.

 - When the script finishes, you should see a dialog box notifying you if the script succeeded.
 If the script did not succeed, read the output in the command window for more information.

 - Windows users: ensure that the OPENSIM_INSTALL_DIR/bin directory (e.g., C:/OpenSim 4.0/bin) appears in your system PATH environment variable, and that it appears before any other OpenSim installations you may have on your PATH.
-See here for help on setting your PATH environment variable.
+The steps to set your path are shown in the animated image below.
+Double click the image to zoom in.
+Or see here for additional help on setting your PATH environment variable.

 - Restart MATLAB; the OpenSim libraries will not be recognized until doing so.